-In 1982, however, Welch was fired from the film Cannery Row and replaced with a woman 15 years her junior.
+In 1982, however, Welch, who is actually 82, was fired from the film Cannery Row and replaced with a woman 15 years her junior.
 After successfully suing the studio for age discrimination, and winning 10 million dollars, Welch’s movie career was effectively over as she was shunned by Hollywood.
 This forced Welch to shift to the small screen, where she would appear in various movies and series for the next several decades, culminating in the short-lived show Date My Dad in 2017.
-But the world won’t soon forget the lady that Playboy Magazine named the most desirable woman of the 1970s.
+People were shocked when shed of cardiac arrest on February 15, 2023 at age 82, but the world won’t soon forget the lady that Playboy Magazine named the most desirable woman of the 1970s.
 Bombshell status indeed.

 7. Debbie Harry